 The city had helped Sarah and Jon a lot in their project.
 Thus, the city’s Community Redevelopment Agency provided them with a $250,000 grant.
 However, since it was not enough, the Bucklew’s had to sell their house and move into an 800-square-foot apartment.

 An inside area of the facility has an industrial look with concrete floors, and high, exposed, and arched ceilings.
 The interior design looks and feels very fresh with pops of teal and orange, stripes and gingham, and other decorative elements.
-There is a concrete-wooden 24-tap bar with diverse taps and kitschy drink menu, by offering customers a variety of authentic cocktails.
+There is a concrete-wooden 24-tap bar with diverse taps and a kitschy drink menu, offering customers a variety of authentic cocktails.
 There is also a great selection of white and red biodynamic wines.
-The Joinery is not brewing yet but hopes to be by April.
 The owners are planning to make the facility a place for hosting brewers from around the state of Florida – their beer, authentic recipes, and their names.
 They are also going to hire a brewmaster, who will proactively seek out craft brewers, bring them in, and showcase them.

 The Joinery is a place to be if you are visiting Lakeland, especially if you are a gourmand and a fan of unique, delicious food.
 It has a lot to offer, even to kids and the pickiest eaters.
 This place is an awesome addition to the city’s food and bar scene.
-The exact address is 640 E. Main Street, Lakeland, FL 33801.
-The facility is currently open for dine-in, takeout, and delivery from 11 am to 8 PM Monday through Sunday.
+The exact address is 640 E. Main street.
+The facility is open from 11 am to 10 PM Monday – Thursday, 11 AM – 11 PM Friday and Saturday, and 11 AM – 8 PM on Sunday.